Coach Interview: Joaquin Delta College Soccer Coach Adrienne Sorenson’s Case For JUCO Sports

 The Build-Up

 Before Coach Adrienne took over the team at Delta, the program was not as successful, but what helped her build the program up was being honest and transparent with her players.
-During the recruiting process out of high school, she makes sure players genuinely want to be there to compete and get better to transfer to the next level.
+During the process out of high school, she makes sure players genuinely want to be there to compete and get better to transfer to the next level.
 They thrive on competition at practice.
 She said her main goal as a coach is to “build strong women that can tackle anything in their lives.”

 Rate Your Coach